bachelor-2014/report/v2/modularity.md

 the following points:

-- Both the hardware and the software must be constructed in such a way that it is possible to exchange an entire component such as adding or replacing an RC servo motor, requiring only that the user informs the robot of the change, restarts the robot, and calibrates the component if necessary.
+- Both the hardware and the software must be constructed in such a way that it is possible to exchange an entire component such as adding or removing an RC servo motor, requiring only that the user informs the robot of the change, restarts the robot, and calibrates the component if necessary.
 - The software implementation must contain implementations of the most basic